reddpy/crossmint_sample/README.md

 ## Getting Started

-See the [samples README](samples/README.md) for examples on how to utilize Crossmint.
+See the [samples](samples/README.md) for examples on how to utilize Crossmint.